 O'Leary returned to her role as courtroom artist in 2012, travelling to Darwin for the fourth coronial inquest into the death of Azaria Chamberlain.
 Coroner Elizabeth Morris found that Azaria's death 'was as the result of being attacked and taken by a dingo'.

 Changing art of courtroom drawing

-National Museum curator Dr Anthea Gunn said the Chamberlain case was perhaps the most infamous 20th century trial in Australia, making this collection was an ideal archive with which to preserve the art of courtroom drawing.
+National Museum curator Dr Anthea Gunn said the Chamberlain case was perhaps the most infamous 20th-century trial in Australia, making this collection an ideal archive to preserve the art of courtroom drawing.

 'As media becomes increasingly immediate, cameras ever less obvious and individuals ever more used to being filmed, courtroom drawings seem increasingly archaic,' Dr Gunn said.

 'The collection also presents technology on the cusp of digital transformations.
 The drawings were filmed at 3.30pm and broadcast to the southern states and with one drawing is an overlay of an acetate sheet with Letraset text to append quotes over the top of the image; techniques now achievable in minutes with the most basic computers.'